-- Accommodation: 3 nights on board a catamaran and 4 nights in a double or twin room at Guesthouse Dubravka in Šipanska Luka on Sipan Island
+- Accommodation: 3 nights on board a catamaran and 4 nights in a double or twin room in a 3-star Guesthouse in Luka Šipanska on Sipan Island

 - The following activities are included in the holiday: 3 days sailing between islands, paddle boarding, cycling, snorkelling, sea kayaking, hiking (the order of activities is subject to change)

 - The following destinations are visited during the holiday: Koločep, Lopud, Šipan, Mljet, Žuljana, Ston, Broce.
 Dubrovnik can be visited with ease during your stay on Sipan.